aberezhk/simple-mock-server/README.md

 #### index.js
-index.js logs and provides a response to all requests sent to the mock server that are not prefixed with /mock Currently incoming requests are mapped to defined responses by url+params string only, thus different responses for the same url (but for example different http method) can not be configured.
+index.js logs and provides a response to all requests sent to the mock server that are not prefixed with /mock Currently incoming requests are mapped to defined responses by
+ 1. url + params + method,
+ 2. (url+params)regEx + method
+Thus only one response can be configured at a time for a url + params + method combination

-Given response for incoming request was found in mockConfiguration, defined response will be returned:
+Given response for incoming request was found in mockConfiguration (either matching exact value or provided regExp) , defined response will be returned:
 1. specified file (contentType was set to either jpg, png or video) will be sent in response
 2. response with specified body and status will be sent
-3. If timeout was defined for given response function will wait for defined number of milliseconds before sending response
+3. If delay was defined for given response function will wait for defined number of milliseconds before sending response

 Given response for incoming request was not found:
 1. If SERVER variable was not set, then a 400 error will be returned